 Final Thoughts

 Elena Lasconi is proof that politics isn’t just for career politicians.
-She’s a journalist-turned-leader, a mother, a reformist, and maybe, just maybe, Romania’s next president.
+She’s a journalist-turned-leader, a mother, a reformist, and she almost became Romania’s president.

-She represents the hope of pro-Europeans across the country, who see her as the leader capable of steering Romania toward a progressive and democratic future.
-But if we’re looking at some of the maneuvers on the political stage – especially PSD’s surprising decision not to publicly support her already – it’s not going to be easy.
+She represents the hope of many pro-Europeans across the country, who see her as the leader capable of steering Romania toward a progressive and democratic future.

 I didn’t get notification of this post for some reason.
 Elena Lasconi would have been an excellent President of Romania.